markproy/bird-classification-workshop/docs/lab3-host-model.md

 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Endpoint configurations` .
 * Click on `Create endpoint configuration`.
-* Give the endpoint configuration the name `birds`.
+* Give the endpoint configuration the name `birds` with a suffix provided to you for the workshop.
 * Click on `Add model` and pick the model you just created in the previous step.
 * Click on `Save`.
 * Click on `Create endpoint configuration`, and your new endpoint configuration will now show up in the list of endpoint configurations.